jabhishek/lotr-names/README.md

-# lotr-names
+# lotr-random-names

-For all your random LOTR character needs
+This generates a random Lord of the Rings character name